NeillJohnston/till/README.md

 ### The main function

+Finally, we're at the entrypoint of the app.
 The first thing the app needs to do is parse the command-line args to extract the flags and positional arguments.

 **The main function**